caco3/c-geo-opensource/README.md

 Every class can be "Run As" (or "Debug As") an [Android JUnit Test](http://developer.android.com/guide/topics/testing/testing_android.html) from Eclipse.
 To run all tests use the same "Run As" menu item from the context menu of the test project.

+### Converting for BB10 ###
+To get a working BAR file for BB10, you have to do the following:

+1. Make sure it builds successfully in Eclipe
+2. In the Project Explorer, right click on the project, then go to Android Tools > Export Signen Application Package
+3. Sign it with a locally generated Android key
+3. Convert the APK file to a BB10 BAR file (i.e. by using apk2bar-HaTaX, see http://forums.crackberry.com/android-app-sideloading-f258/tools-help-make-apk-bar-process-easier-662772/)
+4. Sign the BAR file with your Blackberry Vendor key (i.e. by using signbar-HaTaX, see same link as above).

 License
 -------